survivejs/webpack-book/manuscript/appendices/02_hmr_with_react.md

 ## Get Started Fast with *create-react-app*

 The fastest way to get started with webpack and React is to use [create-react-app](https://www.npmjs.com/package/create-react-app).
-It is a zero configuration approach that encapsulates a lot of best practices and it is particularly useful if you want to get started with a little project fast with minimal setup.
+It is a zero configuration approach that encapsulates a lot of best practices, and it is particularly useful if you want to get started with a little project fast with minimal setup.

-One of the main attractions of *create-react-app* is a feature known as *ejecting*.
-This means that instead of treating it as a project dependency, you'll get a full webpack setup out of it.

-There's a gotcha, though.
+One of the main attractions of *create-react-app* is a feature known as *ejecting* that allows you to extract a full-blown webpack setup out of it.
+There's a problem, though.
 After you eject, you cannot go back to the dependency-based model, and you will have to maintain the resulting setup yourself.

 ## Conclusion